abwilliams/pd01-hello-world/README.md

 * git remote add (copy the command from the GitHub repo page).
 The setup is complete.
 13. Test the work flow : -
-a.
-In VCS create a new README.md.
+- In VCS create a new README.md.
-b.
-Add some text to the file.
+- Add some text to the file.
-c.
-Add the file to the local repo with 'git add .' .
+- Add the file to the local repo with 'git add .' .
-d.
-Commit/Stage the changes 'git commit -m "Added README.md" '.
+- Commit/Stage the changes 'git commit -m "Added README.md" '.
-e.
-Push to the cloud 'git push'.
+- Push to the cloud 'git push'.
-f.
-Check the repo for the file on GitHub.
+- Check the repo for the file on GitHub.
 Always start by pushing the local repo to the remote as this can save possible confusion.

 ---